DavidAgost-Beltran/rotation_perception_experiment/README.md

-# Perceptual Sensitivity to Rotational Differences in Natural Images
+# Perceptual Sensitivity to Rotation and Noise in Natural Images

 This repository contains the code and data analyses for the paper **"Perceptual Sensitivity to Rotation and Noise in Natural Images"**.
 The study investigates how humans perceive and discriminate angular differences and Gaussian noise differences in natural images using psychophysical experiments and perceptual scaling methods (MLDS).